Ankit8607/My_Chatgpt-using-openai-api/README.md

 # My_Chatgpt-using-openai-api-Simpl

 This is a simple web page Chatbot UI.
-Which works like chatgpt you can integrate it in you website, this code is written in javascript
+Which works like chatgpt you can integrate it in you website/app, this code is written in javascript